serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 One of the biggest challenges with developing serverless applications is to run and test the application locally.
 Since serverless applications are hosted on the cloud, it makes it very tedious to debug, test and develop code in an iterative manner.
 Although all cloud providers and the Serverless Framework allows invoking one function at a time locally, the developer wishes to run the full application locally on their machine.

 The Serverless Emulator emulates different cloud provider FaaS offerings (currently AWS Lambda or Google Cloud Functions) on your local machine in an offline-focused manner.
 It provides that missing piece of tooling that makes application development with serverless so productive and exciting.
-It enables deploying and invoking serverless functions without the need of a setting up and deploying your serverless application to the cloud provider.
+It enables deploying and invoking serverless functions without the requirement of setting up and deploying your serverless application to the cloud provider.

 > Check out the [Emulator source](https://github.com/serverless/emulator) for more details.